 Besides the interest rate concerns, many credit cards aren’t designed to earn rewards on medical purchases.
 However, some issuers have adapted to reward you for spending that has increased due to COVID-19, like groceries and food delivery.
 These shortcomings mean your card’s defining feature would probably be to pay off your medical debt as quickly as possible, so considering a balance transfer card or a card with lengthy zero-interest periods could minimize the risks of using a credit card.

 Potential risks of paying a medical bill with a credit card

 Before you sign up for a credit card to pay medical bills, you should be aware of potential downsides.
-For starters, the average credit card comes with an APR, or interest rate, that’s currently sitting around 16 percent.
+For starters, the average credit card comes with an APR, or interest rate, that’s currently at around 16 percent.
 If you charge medical expenses to a credit card and take a long time to pay them off, the interest charges you’ll pay could be exorbitant in the end.

 Another downside of paying medical expenses with a credit card is the fact that you’ll no longer be in a position to negotiate with medical providers.
 Keep in mind that some hospitals might offer a discount if you pay your entire bill in full, or they may also offer long-term payment plans without interest.
 If you pay with a credit card and they get their money, your medical debt becomes your problem to deal with.

 If you need to carry medical debt for the long-term, you may want to consider a personal loan instead for that reason.
 Not only do personal loans come with interest rates as low as 5.95 percent for consumers with good credit, but you’ll get a fixed monthly payment and a fixed repayment timeline that will let you know exactly when you’ll be debt-free.

 Even with these issues in mind, using a credit card for medical expenses can make sense.
 This is mostly true if your medical bills are low enough you can pay them off within a few months or slightly longer.